Big Changes to Google Ads, Facebook, & More Top Stories from January

 Social proof is one of the most persuasive tools at advertisers’ disposal, which made Google’s recent decision to permanently retire review extensions – which can boost CTR by as much as 10% – all the more puzzling.

 In our most popular post of the month, Allen explains what the forthcoming removal of review extensions will mean for your campaigns, as well as what you can do to replace them.
-From structured snippets to callout extensions, there are several ways to overcome Google’s latest “improvement” to AdWords, and Allen shows you how in this post.
+From structured snippets to callout extensions, there are several ways to overcome Google’s latest “improvement” to Google Ads (formerly known as AdWords), and Allen shows you how in this post.

 With all the fancy bells, whistles, and tools that Google offers advertisers, it’s remarkable that click fraud is still quite a serious problem on the Google Display Network.
 Unfortunately, finding evidence of click fraud on the GDN and eliminating it isn’t the easiest process, which is why WordStream founder Larry Kim explains exactly how to do just that in our second-most popular post of the month.